Quest to the Pacific Northwest - Glacier Cruising

 Monday we all took up various outposts on the upper decks to enjoy the glaciers as we cruised through Glacier National Park.
 Two rangers boarded the ship in the morning and started with a PowerPoint lecture that was broadcast in various lounges of the ship, and then they narrated as we passed each glacier, which was broadcast over the speakers outside.
 I found a good spot on deck 15 where we were outside and could hear the glaciers cracking and groaning, but we sat behind a glass panel as a windscreen so that we were not as exposed.
 We had a misty rain/fog all day which was quite chilling, but bundled up we were fine to be outside.
 We passed Marjorie Glacier, Johns Hopkins Glacier, and Lampugh Glacier over the course of the day.
 The scale is massive and the blue is electric.
 Binoculars were very valuable on this trip as a whole, but in particular while viewing the glaciers and wildlife.
 We even spotted Santa's doppleganger who was on our cruise.
 He wore a red hawaiian shirt with surfing santas (or a similar motif) and red shorts every single day, no matter the weather

-Carl, Tom and I finished the afternoon with a wine tasting seminar and then met Pete and Ellen for an excellent dinner at the Italian specialty restaurant.
-After dinner, some of us (aka not Tom) went up to the disco hoping to dance, but the party scene was not happening so we called it quits after some time in the cocktail lounge.
+We finished the afternoon with a wine tasting seminar and then met the in-laws for an excellent dinner at the Italian specialty restaurant.
+After dinner, some of us (aka not the Engineer) went up to the disco hoping to dance, but the party scene was not happening so we called it quits after some time in the cocktail lounge.

 Today we are in Skagway doing ziplines, rock climbing, kayaking, and a scenic train.
 Details and pics to follow at the next port!